Introduction

 What is docker-agent?

 docker-agent is an open-source tool by Docker that orchestrates AI agents with specialized capabilities and tools.
-Instead of writing code to wire up LLMs, tools, and workflows, you declare your agents in YAML — their model, personality, tools, and how they collaborate — and docker-agent handles the rest.
+Instead of writing code to wire up LLMs, tools, and workflows, you declare your agents in YAML or HCL — their model, personality, tools, and how they collaborate — and docker-agent handles the rest.

 🏗️